AgregoreWeb/agregore-ipfs-daemon/spec.md

 #### Response
 The response body is uploaded, and a 201 Created status code is returned, with the `Location` header set to `ipfs://<CID>`.
 The response header `IPFS-Hash` is set to the CID of the uploaded content.

 Form data is supported, in which case multiple files could be uploaded, and the returned CID would point to a directory containing those files.
+In this case the URL in the `Location` header would end with a `/` to indicate it's a directory.

 ### PUT `/ipfs/<CID>[/<path>]`